dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/SoftwareRequirementsSpecification.md

 The usage of the Web app should be as intuitive as possible so it won't need any further documentation.

 ### 3.8 Purchased Components
-We don't have any purchased components yet.
-If there will be purchased components in the future we will list them here.
+We don't have any purchased components in our project.

 ### 3.9 Interfaces